William P. Dole: Policy

 Full land title to the allotments was only occasionally extended under Dole's administration, reserved to natives "sufficiently intelligent and prudent to control their affairs and interests".
 Dole believed that these successful examples of Native land ownership would ease opposition to allotment among other tribes.
 He was also a major proponent of off-reservation day schools focused on instruction in manual labor tasks.
 He described academic instruction as "useless to an Indian if he has not the habits of industry with it".
-Dole believed that such polices would be pursued with the future goal of the termination of the reservations, suspending the federal government's administration of the tribes and incorporating natives as full citizens.
+Dole believed that such policies would be pursued with the future goal of the termination of the reservations, suspending the federal government's administration of the tribes and incorporating natives as full citizens.
 By beginning widespread negotiation of treaties with western tribes and the shifting of priorities towards welfare programs in lieu of the prior focus on securing colonial land claims, he was able to forestall a major conflict while the American military was preoccupied during the early phases of the Civil War.
 He obtained grants to provide for Native refugees who had been driven from the Indian Territory during the war.
 The Dakota Uprising of 1862 occurred during his tenure, but did not have an outsized influence on the Union war effort.

 Dole's efforts to expand the treaty system to California was rejected by Congress.
 During the California genocide, native tribes had been largely confined to small temporary reservations.
 Opponents justified an absence of treaty rights in the Mexican Cession through a corresponding lack of recognition from the Spanish Empire during its colonization of the region.
 Congress ultimately would not approve treaty negotiations with the California tribes, although they were moved onto reservations under a reorganized California Superintendency of Indian Affairs.